NeosIT/active-directory-integration2/readme.txt

 = UNRELEASED =
 * FIXED: With PHP 8.1, ldap_get_entries expects an LDAP\Result instance as second parameter (#166)
 * FIXED: Deprecation warning when Test Authentication is triggered with PHP 8.1 (#168)
+* ADDED: Notification in WordPress' plug-in page for upcoming v3
+* ADDED: Compatibility with new Premium Extensions which are already using v3's  code

 = 2.3.5 =
 * FIXED: Blank configuration page with PHP >= 8.0 and missing AUTH_SALT constant (#164)